devAbnull/devAbnull.github.io/_posts/2016-8-23-GSOC-Final-Submission.md

 title: GSOC Final Submissions
 ---

 The project was about adding Project View a platform for project-based activities.
+It also included improving the collab system of Sugar

 Brief Description
 -----------------